StephenOTT/camunda-formio-plugin/README.md

 form submissions with Key: `camVariableName`  value: `myPreviousSubmissionJsonVariable.data`.
 The data object, which is what Formio places all submission data into, will then be populated into the subform.

+It is the responsibility of the parent form to provide variable resolution for any fields in the subform.
+Subforms with form components that have `camVariableName` or `fetchVariable` properties will be ignored.
+This may change in the future.

 ## File Uploads